Squeezing equivalence of quantum harmonic oscillators under different frequency modulations: Analytical Method

 \section{Analytical Method}

-In this section, by means of the LR method \cite{Lewis-JMP-1969,Pedrosa-PRA-1997,Pedrosa-PRA-1997-singular-perturbation}, we make a brief review of the solution of the Schrödinger equation associated with the TDHO with time-dependent frequency, and we introduce the squeezing parameter and quantities related to it.
+In this section, by means of the LR method \cite{Lewis-JMP-1969}, we make a brief review of the solution of the Schrödinger equation associated with the TDHO with time-dependent frequency, introducing the squeezing parameter and quantities related to it.
+These topics are well known and found in the literature (see, for instance, Refs. \cite{Janszky-OC-1986,Agarwal-PRL-1991,Yi-PRA-1988,Pedrosa-PRA-1997,Pedrosa-PRA-1997-singular-perturbation,Tibaduiza-PS-2020}), being the novelty of the present paper in the introduction and discussion of a more general case of squeezing equivalence, which allows different TDHOs to be configured in such a way that they have the same non-null final squeezing parameter.